 This release contains two datasets:

 Note: We do not provide the English or the French versions of the corpus because of copyright restrictions.
-In order to get access to the English corpus, you will have to contact NICT and the U-Star Consortium (Prof. Eiichiro Sumita, email@example.com) to obtain an end-user agreement that you will have to sign.
-The current contacts for the French version can also be obtained from the U-Star Consortium.
+In order to get access to the English and French corpus, you will have to contact the U-Star Consortium (firstname.lastname@example.org).

 By downloading the MADAR Parallel Corpus Dataset files from HERE you agree to the terms of the license below.